 In more complicated cases a private medical expert may be retained to testify in the case.
 They must be able to testify that it is more likely than not that the injury was caused by the crash.
 This is the legal standard known as proving something by the preponderance of the evidence.

 This part of the claim is often the focus of a defense by the insurance company lawyer.
 The go through every record they can get their hands on to show that the victim is making everything up or exaggerating her injury.
 They seek to create doubt surrounding the question of whether the injury was caused by the crash.
 If they can show that there is no causation, then there will be no award for the injuries that are unrelated to the motor vehicle crash.

-If you were involved in a crash with a drunk driver, contact Whitener Law Firm ONLINE or at (505) 883-RUSS for a FREE CONSULTATION.
+If a motor vehicle crash cause a serious injury, then you should talk to the experienced attorneys at Whitener Law Firm.
+Contact Whitener Law Firm ONLINE or at (505) 883-RUSS for a FREE CONSULTATION.
 Remember there is NO ATTORNEY FEE unless you settle or win your case.

 After a Crash, Don’t Accept Quick Cash… call Whitener Law Firm, P.A.